scmclimited/superkart-ml-prod/README.md

 If you're not a developer, you can use the hosted version of this application on Hugging Face Spaces without any setup.

 #### Step 1: Access the Application
-- Navigate to the Hugging Face Space URL (provided by your administrator)
+- Navigate to the Hugging Face Space URL (https://huggingface.co/spaces/omoral02/RevenuePredictionFrontend)
 - The web interface will open in your browser

 #### Step 2: Single Row Prediction